sph2sail/ficam-pacs/pages/pacs_glossary.md

 ### Credential Validation

-The process of determining if a credential is valid, i.e., it was legitimately issued, its activation date has been reached, it has not expired, it has not been tampered with, and it has not been revoked, suspended, or revoked by the issuing authority.
+The process of determining if a credential is valid, i.e., it was legitimately issued, its activation date has been reached, it has not expired, it has not been tampered with, and it has not been suspended or revoked by the issuing authority.

 ### Certificate Revocation List